Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Methodology

-Theorem \ref{thm: th2} ensures the training stability of SNNs using our proposed neuron in various machine learning applications.
+Theorem \ref{thm:th2} ensures the training stability of SNNs using our proposed neuron model.

-\textbf{Biological Persuasion.} Biology classifies neurons as excitatory or inhibitory, with approximately four out of every five neurons being excitatory.
-Research indicates that when 75–81\% neurons are excitatory, the brain's ability to solve complex problems is maximized~\citep{wang2024we, sultan2018generation}.
+\textbf{Biological Interpretation.} Biology classifies neurons as excitatory or inhibitory, with about four out of every five neurons being excitatory.
+Research indicates that when 70--80\% neurons are excitatory, the brain's ability to solve complex problems is maximized~\cite{wang2024we}.
 The ternary spiking neuron model allows neurons to exhibit both excitatory (emitting \(+1\)) and inhibitory (emitting \(-1\)) behaviors.
 The basic ternary LIF model described in Equation \eqref{eq:5} makes the neuron respond symmetrically: its inhibitory effect for negative inputs mirrors its excitatory effect for positive inputs.
 However, this symmetry contradicts biological evidence.
-In contrast, the asymmetric ternary spiking neuron model described in Equation \eqref{eq15} introduces a remedy to this issue: it enables neurons to exhibit a dominance of excitatory or inhibitory behavior, aligning more closely with the brain's mechanisms for solving complex tasks.
+In contrast, the asymmetric ternary spiking neuron model described in Equation \eqref{eq:15} enables neurons to exhibit a dominance of excitatory or inhibitory behavior, aligning more closely with the brain.